 Egypt is a developing nation at the beginning of its transition to a market economy.
-Egypt, one of the largest economics of the Middle East, is undergoing liberalization to a large number of its major economic sectors.
-This transition makes Egypt a relatively attractive market and one that continues to grow.
+Egypt, one of the largest economies of the Middle East, is undergoing a liberalization program of a large number of its major economic sectors, which makes it a relatively attractive market that continues to grow fast.
+The Egyptian Stock Exchange is considered one of the oldest stock exchanges as dates back to 1882, and it grew till it was ranked the fifth most active market in the world in the 1950s (ACCE, 1995).

-The Egyptian Stock Exchange is considered one of the oldest stock exchanges dating back to 1882.
-It steadily grew, and it was ranked the fifth most active market in the world in the 1950's (ACCE, 1995).
-By the late 1950's and early 1960's, nationalization started taking place in various economic sectors of Egypt.
+By the late 1950s and early 1960s, nationalization started taking place in various economic sectors Egypt.
 This resulted in a socialist era.
-Accordingly, there was a trend towards moving to central economic planning and an expansion out of the public sector.
-As a result, the role of the Egyptian Stock Exchange decreased until it became inactive for approximately thirty years.
-In the mid 1970's, the Egyptian government had followed a so-called 'Open Door Policy' to liberalize the national economy and it initiated several improvements to the accounting standards and practices.
-The new policies revived the accounting profession in Egypt and started to impact the regulation in technical matters.
-These regulations provided accountants with an opportunity to participate in the discussions of government actions or policies.
+Accordingly, there was a trend towards moving to central economic management and spreading out of the public sector.
+As a result, the role of the Egyptian Stock Exchange decreased step by step until it became inactive for thirty years.
+In the mid 1970s, the Egyptian government had followed a so-called 'Open Door Policy' to liberalize the national economy, in addition to commencing several improvements in the accounting standards and practices.
+That new policy revived the accounting profession in Egypt and started to have a role in regulating its technical matters, while previously accountants were not allowed to participate in discussing government actions or policies.

-The development stages that Egypt experienced can be divided into 5 stages: the Colonial Period, Central Planning, Slow Development, Moderate Development, and Rapid Development (HassabElnaby and Mosebach, 2005).
-The transformation of an economy from a centrally planned economy to a market based economy is a long term process that requires several changes in a society's philosophy as well as its economic sectors (Samadian, 1996; HassabElnaby et al., 2003).
+The development stages that Egypt experienced can be divided into 5 stages: the colonial period, central planning, slow development, moderate development, and rapid development (HassabElnaby and Mosebach, 2005).
+Transforming an economy from a centrally planned economy to a market based one is a long term process that requires several changes in a society's philosophy as well as its economic sectors (Samadian, 1996; HassabElnaby et al., 2003).

 Egypt witnessed a capitalist economy starting from the British colonialism until 1952.
 In 1952, the private sector controlled 76% of the Egyptian investment (Carana, 2002).
-When the Egyptian revolution against the British colonialism took place, a shift from a capitalist economy to a socialist economy started to occur.
-The government established a course for a centrally planned economic model (Carana, 2002; HassabElnaby and Mosebach, 2005; Hassan, 2008b).
-Public sector's dominance increased dramatically since 1952 and lasted for the next three decades (Carana, 2002).
+After that time, when the Egyptian revolution against the British colonialism took place, a shift from a capitalist economy to a socialist one started occurring where the government set a central planned economic model (Carana, 2002; HassabElnaby and Mosebach, 2005; Hassan, 2008b).
+Public sector's dominance increased dramatically since then and lasted for the next three decades (Carana, 2002).
 In 1974, the government enacted the Foreign Investment Law that aimed to encourage foreign investments in the form of joint ventures with domestic, foreign or Arab investors.
-Accordingly, this resembled a trend towards a more liberalized economy began the so called 'Open Door Policy' (HassabElnaby and Mosebach,

-2005; Ragab and Omran, 2006; Hassan, 2008b).
-The policy aim was to let the market access modern technology, business management and advanced industrial projects (Samaha, 2004).
+Accordingly, this resembled a trend towards a more liberalized economy which was the beginning of the so called 'Open Door Policy' (HassabElnaby and Mosebach, 2005; Ragab and Omran, 2006; Hassan, 2008b).
+This new policy aimed to let the market access modern technology, business management and advanced industrial projects (Samaha, 2004).

-Nevertheless, the new policy was improperly implemented.
-Mounting deficits in the balance of payments occurred by the end of 1980's due to an increase in imports (Oweiss, 1988; Carana, 2002).
-Moreover, private companies commenced operations in Egypt in the 1980's creating a more rapid privatization pace (HassabElnaby and Mosebach, 2005; Hegazy, 1991).
-Moving towards a market based, liberal economy prompted the Egyptian government in 1981 to issue a Company Act Law.
-This law allowed the establishment of different kinds of private companies such as: joint stock companies, limited liability and limited by shares partnerships (Hassan, 2008b).
-For the first time, the Company Act Law required audits of the financial statements of the private sector companies (HassabElnaby et al., 2003).
+Nevertheless, the new policy was mis-implemented; where mounting deficits in the balance of payments occurred by the end of the 1980s due to increased imports (Oweiss, 1988; Carana, 2002).
+Moreover, private companies commenced operations in Egypt in the 1980s where a more rapid privatization pace had occurred (HassabElnaby and Mosebach, 2005; Hegazy, 1991).
+Moving towards a market based economy and a liberal one; the Egyptian government issued a Company Act Law in 1981 that allowed the establishment of different kinds of private companies; joint stock companies, limited liability and limited by shares partnerships (Hassan, 2008b).
+The Company Law required for the first time auditing of the financial statements of the private sector companies (HassabElnaby et al., 2003).